Azure/azure-functions-on-container-apps/README.md

 ----
 > Note: **If you wish to use the quick start demo Http trigger sample you can include the below image url for --image parameter(this is a publicly accessible image so username/password is not required)

 ```sh
 azurefunctionstest.azurecr.io/azure-functions/dotnet7-quickstart-demo:1.0
   ```
+> OR you may keep the image url ready for an existing image that you have in your repo which is already "build"
+    for eg: <hub-user>/<repo-name>:<tag> ->  mydockerusr/azurefunctionsimage:v2

+    > Using Docker Hub
   ---
 ```sh
 az functionapp create --resource-group MyResourceGroup --name <functionapp_name> \